Kayonga99/COVID-19-data-tracking/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Bookstore
+# COVID-19 tracking

-> A single page bookstore app.
-This app allows the user to add and remove books with Author, Category and Title
+> A single page application thats displays COVID-19 information, the app shows the country name, flag active cases, number of deaths and total number recovered in a day.

 Get started by copying and pasting the following in your terminal: